juxhouse/bela-resources/README.md

 ## Synchronizing your Code Repositories

-Set up these two commands as a repository action or as an optional pipeline step after your main CI/CD pipeline steps have completed.
+Set up these 3 steps as a repository action or as optional pipeline steps after your main CI/CD pipeline has completed.

+#### 1. Build your projects

+Build your projects normally.

-#### 1. Run the `BELA Updater` docker app
+#### 2. Run the `BELA Updater` docker app

    > [!IMPORTANT]
    > It runs with the `--network=none` argument for secure containment.